 Susan Lemon (President) – is a resident of Sterling, NY.
 Since retiring from Lockheed Martin where she managed advanced engineering programs, she is focusing her life in ways to give back to the community in which she now resides.
 Although her advanced degree was in Physics, she has had a life-long love of music, theater & the arts and is passionate to make these available to her new community.
 As a young adult she studied piano at Westchester Conservatory of Music and participated in numerous plays throughout high school and college.
 For the past four years she has directed a senior reader’s theatre group in Oswego, NY.
-She is also currently co-owner of a local business, Hardware Café & General Store, and a member of the Sterling Planning Board.
+She is also currently co-owner of the local businesses; Hardware Café & General Store and Turners 1816 House B&B.

 Millie Newshan (Vice President) - is a resident of Sterling, NY.
 For over 21 years, Millie has used her expertise in financial, accounting and consulting areas to provide freelance services to small businesses.
 Millie has a Finance degree from New York University.
 She has previously served as Secretary on the board of the Fair Haven Area Chamber of Commerce.
 Millie has also served as President of the Oswego chapter of the American Association of University Women.
 Millie enjoys photography, water color and the arts in general.
 She was inspired to join the board of an organization that wants to share their love of the arts with the community.